BjornL1/heritage-housing2/README.md

 ## Testing

 ### CI Python Linter
-- The code has passed the test without any errors found
+- The code has passed the test without any errors found, the test was performed on the files in the app_pages and src/machine_learning.

 ### Manual testing